128technology/docs/docs/intro_installation_univ-iso.md

   ![SSR Conductor](/img/u-iso8a_initialize_conductor.png)

-2. To initialize a single conductor or the first conductor of an HA pair, enter the node name, the Conductor name, and Artifiactory user name and password, and click **ASSOCIATE**.
+2. To initialize a single conductor, or the first conductor of an HA pair, enter the node name, the Conductor name, and user name and password, and click **ASSOCIATE**.

  ![Conductor Association](/img/u-iso9_define_conductor.png)